gatsbyjs/wp-gatsby/docs/running-tests.md

 The automated tests that run in the Github workflows use Docker.
 This ensures the environment is always what we expect.
 No risk of inconsistencies with PHP versions, MySQL versions, etc.

 The trade off (at least as of right now) is that you must run the entire test suite instead of having the ability to run individual tests.
 And you must wait for the Docker environment to boot up.
-Overall, this is slower and less flexible than running tests with your own local environment, but it's more consistent.
+Overall, this is slower and less flexible than running tests in your own local environment, but it's more consistent.

 To run tests with Docker, run the following commands: